-In 2011, if the economy continues to improve, the Company expects conditions to generally improve in the North America freight rail market and to be slightly weaker in the North America passenger transit market.
-Demand for new freight cars and locomotives are expected to be higher, due to increasing freight rail traffic.
-In the passenger transit market, the Company believes that stable federal funding and ridership would result in stable demand for new equipment and aftermarket parts; however, most government entities at all levels are expected to continue facing budget issues, which could have a negative effect on demand for the Company's products and services.
-As the freight and transit markets evolve and demand varies, Wabtec may continue to take certain actions to either expand capacity or reduce costs, including plant consolidations, work force reductions and general spending cuts.
-Management believes these actions will not affect the company's ability to continue to invest in its strategic growth initiatives.
+In 2011, market conditions have improved in the North America freight rail market and are stable in the North America passenger transit market.
+Demand for new freight cars and locomotives is higher, due to increasing freight rail traffic.
+In the passenger transit market, the Company believes that stable federal funding and ridership has resulted in stable demand for new equipment and aftermarket parts; however, most government entities at all levels are facing budget issues, which could have a negative effect on demand for the Company's products and services.

 Wabtec continues to expand its presence in freight rail and passenger transit markets outside the U.S., particularly in Europe, Asia-Pacific and South America.
-In Europe, the majority of the rail system serves the passenger transit market, which is much larger than the transit market in the U.S. Our presence in the U.K., Germany and Italy has positioned the Company to take advantage of this market.
-Asia-Pacific is the fastest-growing market segment and our various joint ventures and direct exports to China have properly positioned the Company to take advantage of this growth.
+In Europe, the majority of the rail system serves the passenger transit market, which is larger than the transit market in the U.S. Our presence in the U.K., Germany and Italy has positioned the Company to take advantage of this market.
+Asia-Pacific is a growth market and our various joint ventures and direct exports to China have positioned the Company to take advantage of this growth.
 Economic growth in Australia has been an area of expansion for the Company as commodity suppliers use our products to meet the demands of their regional customers.
-Recently, the Company has announced contracts and acquisitions in Brazil, allowing us to expand our presence in that market.
+Recently, the Company has announced a contract and an acquisition in Brazil, allowing us to expand our presence in that market.